linqingbh/MPC-quadcopter/README.md

 ### Implementation algorithm

 * Initialization of the variables
-* Considering the state-space system, the control horizon (Nc) and prediction horizon (Np), get the augmented incremental model and the parameters of the control trajectories vector (DeltaU)
+* Get the augmented incremental model and the parameters of the control trajectories vector (DeltaU) based on the state-space system, the control horizon (Nc) and prediction horizon (Np)
   * Augmented incremental model